Updated in 2014 - for Moodle v2.0 to v2.6

 At this time we are able to offer a discount to a special rate of NZ$399+GST

-We expect places to fill very quickly (and we have strict maximum numbers) - so book early to avoid disappointment!
+We can only schedule this course twice a year, so places on this course fill very quickly (and we have strict maximum numbers) - so book early to avoid disappointment!

 You can register for this course using the "Register Now" link on the Front Page.